-Hereditary nonpolyposis colorectal cancer (HNPCC) syndrome was first described more than 100 years ago.
+Hereditary nonpolyposis colorectal cancer (HNPCC) syndrome, also known as Lynch syndrome, was first described more than 100 years ago.
 It is the most common of the recognized inherited colorectal cancer syndromes.

 Many patients with colorectal cancer experience no symptoms in the early stages of the disease.
 Symptoms may not appear until the disease is in an advanced stage.
 Routine colorectal screening and understanding the risk factors are important.

 Symptoms of colorectal cancer are similar to symptoms of other colon diseases.
 If you experience the following symptoms, see your physician:

 - Bloody stool

 - Decrease in size or caliber of stool